AsherJingkongChen/rustlings/README.md

-# rustlings as an example for CodeSlide CLI
+# rustlings as an example for CodeSlide CLI (Outdated)

 ## Acknowledgement
 This repo is forked from [rust-lang/rustlings](https://github.com/rust-lang/rustlings/).
 It collects Rust language examples.